 The female unemployment rate is 3.5%.
 There are an estimated 12.9 million women-owned businesses.
 That's an 11% increase since 2016.

-The unemployment rate for black Americans is the lowest it's ever been at 5.4%.
+The unemployment rate for black Americans hovers near historic lows at 5.5%.

 The Hispanic/Latino unemployment rate is the lowest on record.
 Under President Obama, Hispanic unemployment averaged 1.9% higher than the general population.
 But under President Trump, the unemployment gap has narrowed to about 0.5% for Hispanics.

 There are nearly 11 million minority-owned businesses across the United States, but firms owned by women of color grew at nearly three times the rate (163%) of women-owned businesses and account for half of women-owned businesses.
 Asian-American owned businesses have seen revenue soar to $965 billion, a 38% increase.